Service Host local System High CPU Usage Windows 10

-Did you notice Laptops running slow after Windows 10 1809 upgrade?
+Did you notice Laptops running slow after Windows 10 Update?
 There is a process called, “service host local system” consuming a lot of CPU, Memory, and disk.
-If you are struggling with service host local system high CPU on Windows 10, Here some effective solutions you may apply.
+If you are struggling with service host local system high CPU on Windows 10, Here are some effective solutions you may apply.

 What is the Service host local system?